LimeChain/hashport-contracts/README.md

 #### Deploy Token

 ```
-npx hardhat deploy-token --controller /The address of the deployed controller contract/ --network /The name of the network/
+npx hardhat deploy-token --controller /The address of the deployed controller contract/ --name /Token name/ --symbol /Token symbol/ --decimals /Token decimals/ --network /The name of the network/
 ```

 #### Update Token